What It's Like Living in Italy During the Coronavirus Lockdown

 Photographer Lucia Buricelli lives alone in a studio apartment in Milan.
 On March 9, Italy became the first democratic country since the Second World War to impose a nationwide lockdown, extending measures that had already been in place in northern Italy since a day earlier.
 Buricelli — like most of her 62 million fellow Italians — has stayed home to stop the spread of the new coronavirus.
 Italy is the epicenter of the outbreak in Europe with more than 41,000 confirmed cases and over 3,400 deaths so far.
 On Thursday, its death toll overtook China’s.

 Italy’s nationwide quarantine has since become a precedent for other countries, including Spain and France.
-Italy’s ban, which has only left grocery stores, banks, and pharmacies open, is expected to remain in place until April 3, although it may be extended.
+The ban, which has only left grocery stores, banks, and pharmacies open, is expected to remain in place until April 3, although it may be extended.

 Buricelli, a Venice native, has hardly left her home for over a week.
 (The lockdown allows exceptions for necessities — more food, medicine, or work — if the person has a certified note.)